2021 Bartholomeus Eden Valley Arneis

 Nose:

-Nashi Pear, White Peach and hints of citrus over gentle yeast and oak complexity.
+Nashi Pear, White Peach and hints of citrus counterpointed with an under tow of tropical fruit opulence over gentle yeast and oak complexity.

 Palate: